jamiebutterworth2016/machine-learning/supervised-learning.md

+# Semi-supervised learning
+Tables don't usually start with a classification column.\
+Use unsupervised learning first to generate a classification column.\
+Then use supervised learning to then make predictions.

 # Supervised learning
 Supports both numeric predictions and classification.\
 Classification appears to be the most useful.

-## Semi-supervised learning
-Tables don't usually start with a classification column.\
-Use unsupervised learning first to generate a classification column.\
-Then use supervised learning to then make predictions.

 Both inputs and output are known.